Yandex Salario Analista | RUB 1.86M-RUB 5.84M+ | Levels.fyi

-La compensación de Analista in Russia en Yandex va desde RUB 1.86M por year para G14 hasta RUB 5.84M por year para G17.
+La compensación de Analista in Russia en Yandex varía de RUB 1.86M por year para G14 a RUB 5.84M por year para G17.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel